 An advising worksheet will be created based on the intended major and minor, if applicable.
-The Enrollment Counselor will notify the student of recommended courses.
-With student permission, the student will be registered for these courses.
+The Enrollment Counselor will pre-register students for the first term with the recommended courses.
+With student review/permission, the student will be enrolled in these courses.